ChithraPerumal/Gem-Stone-Price-Prediction/README.md

 <b>Model building</b><br>
 There is a linear relationship between carat and price only for carat less than 1.<br>
 I did feature engineerring and found out a linear relationship between cuberoot of carat and log price.
+I did label encoding of ordinal variables.<br>
+Carat weight above 2  are outliers .But removing all that value would result in losing a lot of data.
+So I removed only extreme outliers, with carat weight > 2.5 and replaced it with 2.5.<br>
+I build a regression model using LinearRegression function in sklearn.linear_model and smf function in statsmodel in api.
+There was multicollinearity. <br>
+Since x,y,z are highly correlated to price I dropped x,y and z and build a new model.<br>
-I did label encoding,build a linear regression model and selected model with lowest RMSE value.
+Selected model with lowest RMSE value.<br>

 <b>Business Insights</b><br>
 •	Important attributes are 	Carat,Clarity,Color,Cut<br>